-- To the left of the apples slices, add little pads of flattened almond paste.
+- To the left of the apple slices, add little pads of flattened almond paste.

 - Fold the left side of the strip over the pads of almond paste (about 1").

-- Roll up the strip and place in a buttered muffiin tin or ramekin.
+- Roll up the strip and place in a buttered muffin tin or ramekin.